oncodash/oncodashkb/README.md

 Once executed, Biocypher prepares a shell script named `neo4j-admin-import-call.sh` in a timestamped sub-directory in '$ONCODASHKB_HOME/biocypher-out'.
 The complete path of this file is printed at the end of execution.

-In case of having a global variable to '$NEO4J_HOME/bin', be sure to delete the 'bin/' prefixe in the import call.
+In case you use the environment variable 'NEO4J_HOME', don't forget to delete the 'bin/' prefixe in the import call.

 ```
 #!/bin/bash